webgame-link/AI-Video-Maker/README.md

 But what if you just want to get the music out of your head?
 What if your goal isn't to become a professional producer—you just want to hear your ideas in their full form?

-That's where tools like [MeloCool](https://melocool.com) fundamentally change the game.
+That's where tools [like MeloCool Video AI](https://melocool.com) fundamentally change the game.
 They separate the creative act from the technical execution.

 I could focus entirely on the emotion, the mood, the story—and let the technology handle the rest.